tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/任务与工作流/模板接口/媒体处理/更新媒体处理模板/更新水印模板_intl_en.md

 ## Feature Description

-This API is used to update a text-to-speech template.
+This API is used to update a watermark template.

 <div class="rno-api-explorer">
     <div class="rno-api-explorer-inner">